Personages of Fame & Infamy

 Chaotic-Neutral Halfling Thief

 All the richest residents of Roburg, the capital of Rolania, have fallen victim at one time or another to the stealthy pilferings of a burglar known only as the Nightrat.
 The one exception to this record is the mansion of Edward Peltonson the Protector of Rolania himself.
 This is an omission the Nightrat one day hopes to correct.
 But who is this scoundrel?
-The city guard suspect a respected member of the Halfling community in Roburg called Bevan who works as a tinker.
-However nobody can prove that the daytime tinker is by night a burglar of legendary skill and daring.
+The city guard suspect a respected member of the Halfling community in Roburg called Bevan who works as a shoe-maker.
+Nobody can prove that the daytime craftsman is by night a burglar of legendary skill and daring and some say he is too old for the role.
+Yet others ponder that it may indeed be a 'role' and that the Nightrat title has been recently passed to another.